Ash9719/ElarchiGO-Arduino-Kit/README.md

 ### Hardware ⚙️

 To build all the projects in this kit, you will need the components listed below.
 Please refer to the full manual for a detailed wiring list for each specific project.
-* Arduino Uno & Arduino Nano
+* Arduino Uno
-* Breadboards & Jumper Wires
+* Breadboard & Jumper Wires
 * USB Cable
 * LEDs (Red, Yellow, Green)
 * 0.96" I2C OLED Display